Breastfeeding: Timing

-Newborn babies should feed 8–12 times every 24 hours, typically expressing hunger cues every one to three hours or the first two to four weeks.
+Newborn babies usually breastfeed 8 to 12 times every 24 hours, and they typically express hunger cues every one to three hours for the first two to four weeks of their lives.

-A newborn has a small stomach capacity, approximately 20 ml.
-The amount of breast milk that is produced is timed to meet the infant's needs in that the first milk; colostrum is concentrated but produced in only very small amounts, gradually increasing in volume to meet the expanding size of the infant's stomach capacity.
+A newborn has a small stomach capacity, approximately 20 mL.
+The amount of breast milk that is produced is timed to meet the infant's needs in that the first milk, colostrum, is concentrated but produced in only very small amounts, gradually increasing in volume to meet the expanding size of the infant's stomach capacity.
+Cluster feeding may occur for several months, whereby infants will feed very frequently (every 30 minutes to 1 hour), usually associated with developmental milestones.

-Many newborns will typically feed for 10 to 15 minutes on each breast, however feeds may last up to 45 minutes depending on infant wakefulness and efficiency.
+Many newborns will typically feed for 10 to 15 minutes on each breast; however, feeds may last up to 45 minutes depending on infant wakefulness and efficiency.

-It is important for parents to recognize the difference between Nutritive and Non-Nutritive Sucking.
-Nutritive Sucking follows a slow, rhythmic pattern, with 1–2 sucks per swallow.
+Parents need to recognize the difference between Nutritive and Non-Nutritive Sucking.
+Nutritive Sucking follows a slow, rhythmic pattern, with one to two sucks per swallow.
 Non-nutritive sucking is a faster-paced sucking pattern with few swallows.
-This swallow pattern is often observed at the beginning and/or the end of a feed.
+This swallow pattern is often observed at the beginning or the end of a feed.
 At the beginning of the feed, this pattern triggers milk letdown, while at the end of the feed, this may be a signal of the infant tired or becoming relaxed with a slower milk velocity.